 ScreenSteps also has a Reader role.
 Readers can view your knowledge management system.
-They can also view the Chrome extension and Courses if you grant them access.
+They can also view the Browser Extension and Courses if you grant them access.
 Readers cannot create content in your knowledge management system.

 ScreenSteps allows you to set up single sign-on endpoints so that your customers/employees can authenticate to your knowledge management system without needing to remember another username and password.

 ScreenSteps provides two main options for setting up a single sign-on endpoint:

 Of those two options, SAML is the easiest to set up and it works with Azure Active Directory, G Suite, Salesforce, and PhenixID.
 You can also configure user provisioning using SCIM (System for Cross-domain Identity Management) with services like OKTA.

 If your service is not compatible with SAML, then you can set up a Remote Authentication endpoint in ScreenSteps.
 This approach requires you to be familiar with APIs and PHP.